Sukritidubey31/rider-delay-agent/README.md

 APScheduler runs inside the FastAPI process — no additional infrastructure, easy to debug, and the polling logic stays in Python where the rest of the agent lives.

 **Why mock SMS in dev?**
-Twilio's A2P 10DLC registration requirements make local SMS testing impractical.
+Twilio A2P 10DLC registration requirements make local SMS testing impractical.
 The mock logs the exact message that would be sent, which is sufficient for development and demos.
-Swap `sms.py` for the real Twilio implementation in production.
+Swap sms.py for the real Twilio implementation in production.

 **Why Claude for rider communication?**
-Rule-based systems send templated messages and can't interpret free-text responses.
-Claude generates contextual outreach based on the specific order and rider, and interprets the rider's reply to make a nuanced escalation decision — something a decision tree can't do well.
+Rule-based systems send templated messages and cannot interpret free-text responses.
+Claude generates contextual outreach based on the specific order and rider, and interprets the reply to make a nuanced escalation decision — something a decision tree cannot do well.

-**Why separate customer tracking page?**
+**Why a separate customer tracking page?**
 Ops and customer views have different information needs and trust levels.
-The tracking page exposes only customer-safe fields (no rider phone, no internal IDs) via a dedicated `/orders/:id/tracking` endpoint.
+The tracking page exposes only customer-safe fields via a dedicated /orders/:id/tracking endpoint — no rider phone numbers, no internal IDs.

 ---